 Complementary colors appear across from each other on the color wheel, such as red and green.
 Fun fact: mixing two true complementary colors will create a neutral gray.
-Adding more of the warmth between the two will create a warmer gray, and more of the cooler creates a cooler gray.
+Adding more warmth between the two will create a warmer gray, and more of the cooler creates a cooler gray.
 I told you I’m a color theory nerd!

 Analogous is achieved by using three colors next to each other on the color wheel, such as red, red-orange, and orange.
-This will give your palette a monochromatic effect, but with much more depth and interest.
+This will give your palette a monochromatic effect but with much more depth and interest.